apache/accumulo-website/_posts/blog/2016-11-16-simpler-scripts-and-config.md

 ```

 The number of scripts made it difficult to know which scripts to use.
 If you added the `bin/` directory to your
-`PATH`, it could add unecessary commands to your PATH or cause commands to be overriden due generic names
+`PATH`, it could add unnecessary commands to your PATH or cause commands to be overridden due generic names
 (like 'start-all.sh').
 The number of scripts were reduced by removing scripts that are no longer used and combining
-scripts with similiar functionality.
+scripts with similar functionality.

 Starting with 2.0.0, Accumulo will only have 4 scripts in its `bin/` directory: